 Eligibility Criteria For Misdiagnosis Claims

-2. The duty of care must have been breached.
+- This duty of care was breached.

 How Long Do I Have To Make A Misdiagnosis Claim?

 Generally, you have three years to start a medical misdiagnosis claim.
 This time limit applies to all medical negligence claims and is outlined by the Limitation Act 1980.
-You can start a claim within three years of suffering the harm or within three years of connecting the harm you suffered with negligence; this is called the date of knowledge.
+Normally, you can start a claim within three years of suffering the harm or within three years of connecting the harm you suffered with negligence; this is called the date of knowledge.

 However, there are some exceptions to this rule.
 You may be able to claim medical misdiagnosis compensation outside the time limit if you:

-• Were under the age of eighteen: If you were harmed while under the age of eighteen, the time limit doesn’t start until your eighteenth birthday.
+- Were under the age of eighteen: If you were harmed while under the age of eighteen, the time limit doesn’t start until your eighteenth birthday.
 Otherwise, a litigation friend can claim on your behalf before you turn eighteen.

 To find out if you are within the correct time limit to make a medical misdiagnosis compensation claim, contact our team today.